CLASSICAL'S CLEVER CUT-UP -- P.D.Q. BACH

 As audiences grew, Schickele crafted bios for P.D.Q. and himself.
 Schickele billed himself as a “very full professor” of music pathology at the University of Southern North Dakota at Hoople, aka the U of S.N.D. at H. A dedicated scholar, very full Professor Schickele tirelessly dug up lost compositions from the lost life of Bach’s “21st of 20 children.”

 Apparently Schickele discovered P.D.Q. in a Bavarian castle where he found some sheet music being used as a coffee filter.
-“This turned out to be the Sanka Cantata' by a then-unknown composer named P.D.Q.
+“This turned out to be the Sanka Cantata by a then-unknown composer named P.D.Q.
 Bach.”
 Further research turned up “many more P.D.Q.
 Bach scores, each one more insidious than the last.”

 Touring concert halls, the bearded, shaggy Peter Schickele had audiences howling.
 From his entry on stage, sometimes on a motorcycle, more often swinging on a rope, he held forth with timing worthy of a skilled musician and highbrow humor lampooning the classics.
 But there was also music, P.D.Q.’s compositions.